Why Do Monks Wear Orange

 The basic design consists of three pieces: an upper robe (sanghati), an under-robe (antaravasaka) and a belt (uttarasanga) which is used to keep it all together.
 This design is based off ancient Indian clothing which was adopted by Buddhist monastics centuries ago in India.
 This design has been passed down throughout generations and is still used today by many Buddhist monks and nuns around the world.

-See also How To Wear Cufflinks On A Regular Shirt
+See also Can You Wear Contacts On A Roller Coaster

 The wearing of these robes not only serves as a sign of commitment to Buddhism but also helps keep monastics focused on living a life dedicated to spiritual practice and enlightenment.
 By wearing them, they are reminded constantly that they have taken vows to abstain from worldly pleasures and focus on spiritual growth instead.